pkutaj/pkutaj.github.io/_posts/2020-03-10-C-SHARP-refactoring-statistics-class.md

 ```

 * The abstract method `public abstract Stats GetStats();` is **REQUIRED** to be implemented by children of the `Book`
-* The `InMemoryBook` already has an implementation of that clsss, while `DiskBook` was added only recently
+* The `InMemoryBook` already has an implementation of that class, while `DiskBook` was added only recently

 ![method_to_be_refactored]({{ site.url }}/assets/2020-01-17-method-for-refactoring.gif)